-- Amazing Technicolor Population: The bar patrons, who tend toward green, blue, and orange skin tones.
+- Amazing Technicolor Population: The bar patrons tend toward green, blue, and orange skin tones.

-- Barbie Doll Anatomy/The Faceless: The green-skinned Tube Dancer toy on the playfield has no face nor features, except for a lock of wild purple hair.
+- Barbie Doll Anatomy/The Faceless: The green-skinned Tube Dancer toy on the playfield has no anatomical features save a lock of wild purple hair.

 - Chick Magnet: The video display for "Get Lucky" shows a four-eyed alien who's suddenly peppered with kisses by various females.

-- Horned Humanoid: Ray of "Ray's Ball Busters", who sports a large pair of ram's horns.
+- Horned Humanoid: Ray of "Ray's Ball Busters" sports a large pair of ram's horns.